qadan/civviebot/README.md

 ## @TODO:

+* Split up cogs into multiple command groups based on expected access
 * Test the current list of commands
-* Add in optional role limitations
-* Test with Civ 6 instead of Postman
+* Test with Civ 6 instead of Postman, inspect to see if there's anything we can use to somewhat validate incoming requests as being from Civ 6
 * Complete README
-* `/c6 commands` should only display commands the user can use.

 ## Installation